Customer Value Management: History, Definitions, Process, & Framework

 |Automatically Inform Value Models||Based on customer perspective, revise and refine your Value Models|

 There are a number of considerations that should be kept in mind when evaluating Customer Value Management solutions.
-Below, there are different considerations for evaluating or comparing customer value management platforms:
+Below, are different considerations for evaluating or comparing value management platforms:

 |User Experience Attributes||Key Requirement||Considerations|